435THz/Dungeon_Recruitment_List/README.md

 This mod is currently not compatible with [Halcyon](https://github.com/Palikadude/Halcyon/releases) and any other mod that edits the ```services/debug_tools_init.lua``` file.
-A Halcyon version of this mod *IS* in the works, however, so stay tuned for future updates.

 ### How the mod operates
 This mod swaps the Recruitment Search option in the game's Others